mhdaslmnzr/ORCA/README.md

 **🎉 Congratulations!
 You now have a fully functional, AI-powered manufacturing maintenance system with a modern dark theme UI!**

-**The PREDATOR module is complete and ready to revolutionize your pizza manufacturing operations! 🍕🚀**
+**The PREDATOR module is complete and ready to revolutionize your aerospace manufacturing operations! ✈️🚀**